Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2020/12/we-have-got-a-lot-on-our-plate.md

 There are few areas of consumption that do as much damage to the environment as what we eat.
 The way we produce food destroys habitats worldwide and contributes to climate change, species extinction and the emergence of pandemics.
 1, 2 Our diets play an important part in this – especially our appetite for meat.

-## Increasing dietary awareness

 The facts are rather sobering, but there is little to suggest that it will be easy to reduce global meat consumption.
 Eating habits, pleasure, cultural status symbols and personal freedom are just a few of the reasons.
 Even though consumption in some industrial countries is stagnating at a high level or falling slightly, as in Switzerland, demand in developing and emerging countries is growing sharply.

 Nevertheless, I am confident that changing our food system is possible.

+## Vote for the Zukunftsblog

 The Zukunftsblog is nominated for the "Science Blog of the year 2020":

-## Attractive alternatives and food culture

 To go to the election, click here

+## Increasing dietary awareness

 One reason is that many people do not have a clear enough understanding of the consequences of their eating habits.
 When it comes to their carbon footprint, people tend to focus more on flying than on the meat on their plates.
 As a result, people do not realise that their daily food choices are one of the most effective ways to protect the climate, biodiversity and livelihoods.
 3

+## Attractive alternatives and food culture

 But this is starting to change.
 People are becoming more aware of their own footprint – and not just in Europe.
 Since the coronavirus pandemic began, there have been growing public calls to fundamentally rethink the food system and animal farming.
 This helps raise consumers’ awareness of the importance of environmental concerns when it comes to food.

-## Policy packaging can increase feasibility

 We are at the beginning of one of the most important technological revolutions in the modern food industry: plant-based meat substitutes offer a serious alternative to animal-based products.
 4 Meat substitutes are deceptively close to the real thing and can sustainably satisfy protein cravings.

 Considerable investment in this burgeoning industry has raised quality and lowered prices.
 This is making plant-based meat increasingly acceptable – even when it is associated with profound dietary changes.
 It is also transforming food culture.
 Nowadays, influencers and celebrities are promoting vegan and vegetarian diets as new status symbols – as opposed to Angus steaks.

 This trend is increasing the prospects for change in the food system.
 In a study in Nature Food , we were able to show that in China, Germany and the USA, a majority of the citizens surveyed support measures to reduce meat consumption – even if this means higher prices and interventions in private life.
 5 There is a particularly high level of acceptance for policy packages that simultaneously include measures for production and consumption – for example, improving animal welfare, increasing taxes on meat and supporting low-income households when they buy environmentally friendly products.

-## A glimpse of hope

 We also know from the energy sector that new interest groups form around new technologies.
 It is to be expected that the green meat industry will also gain political influence.
 Coupled with pressure from investors on politicians and producers, this can lead to more eco-friendly regulatory frameworks.
 Meanwhile, smart agricultural technology and monitoring systems make it possible to keep track of ecological standards within complex value chains.